Walkern: History

+and is at the bottom of the High Street which runs parallel to the River Beane.

+Parish church of St Mary the Virgin

+Most of the village is on the western side of the River Beane, which is a chalk stream.
+The village street of Church End crosses the river at a ford to reach the parish church.

-The parish church of St Mary the Virgin is one of the oldest churches in Hertfordshire, with a Saxon wall and rare chalk rood (crucifix) dating to the mid-10th century.
+St Mary the Virgin is one of the oldest churches in Hertfordshire, with a Saxon wall and rare chalk rood (crucifix) dating to the mid-10th century.

 People from Walkern

 William de Lanvalei

 William de Lanvallei, also known as William de Lanvalei, was lord of Walkern in the early 13th century.
 He was one of the men designated as enforcers of Magna Carta.

 William died a couple of years after the great charter was formally granted by King John at Runnymede on 15 June 1215.

 Legacy

 There is an effigy in Walkern church, made from Purbeck Marble, which may be that of William.

 At the time of the 800th anniversary of the Magna Carta, Walkern twinned with Lanvallay in Brittany through the connection with this baron.

 Jane Wenham

 Walkern is noted as the home of Jane Wenham, who in 1712 was the last woman in England to be convicted of witchcraft and condemned to death (although the sentence was not carried out).